-Trans European Automated Real Time Gross Settlement Express Transfer System ("TARGET2") is the RTGS system owned and operated by the Eurosystem.
-TARGET2 is the settlement system for cross border payments in euro, with settlement in central bank money.
-Participating commercial banks access the TARGET2 system via the National Central Banks ("NCB") of Eurozone Member States.
+Trans European Automated Real time Gross Settlement Express Transfer System (TARGET2) is the RTGS system owned and operated by the Eurosystem, which comprises the European Central Bank ("ECB") and the National Central Banks ("NCBs") of the European Union ("EU") Member States that have adopted the euro.
 TARGET2 has to be used for all payments involving the Eurosystem, as well as for the settlement of operations of all large-value net settlement systems and securities settlement systems handling the euro (e.g. Euro1).
+Participating commercial banks access the TARGET2 system via the National Central Banks ("NCBs") of eurozone Member States